henriqueamorimm/bolt-framework/README.md

 - `FOOTER=>true`: Set as "true" or "false" to include an footer in your Bolt.js pages.
 - `NAVBAR=>true`: Set as "true" or "false" to include an navbar in your Bolt.js.

-Remember to set your main page as "page.html" in the "app" folder, all pages have to stay in that folder.
+Remember to set your main page as "page.html" in the "app" folder, all pages have to stay in that folder to work.

 You can route to other page using the JavaScript function "Router('pagename')" ex:
-`Router('Dashboard')`: Will drop in Dashboard.html
-With your Bolt options ready, let's try out the framework =)
+`Router('Dashboard')`: Will drop in Dashboard.html, but it works like: localhost:0000/Dashboard With your Bolt options ready, let's try out the framework =)

-1. Use the command: `npm install fs http path`
+1. Use the command: `npm install fs`
 2. Try running the app: `npm run bolt`
 3. You'll see a message like this:
 <img src="https://media.discordapp.net/attachments/1099520313856905367/1181437655641247784/image.png?ex=65810e8f&is=656e998f&hm=89b6f4dc6b5fbd2a3389081fe44d5de0fbac3fbb7927be1bf9eed88fa5716ae2&=&format=webp&quality=lossless">